michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 tags: [oop, architecture, ruby]
 ---
-After a few [lost years in software architecture][1], during which developers were rushing towards so called "productivity" using word "pragmatic" as a justification for poor design, finally we are experiencing conversion towards the roots.
+After a few [lost years in software architecture][1], during which developers were rushing towards so called "productivity" using word "pragmatic" as a justification for their poor design, finally we are experiencing conversion towards the good old OOP practices (or abandoning OO programming at all).
 As hacked out codebases growth developers realized that maintainability, testability and extendability is an important factor.
 It's a perfect opportunity to remind some basics.

-One of the less known principle is [command-query separation (CQS)][2].
+One of the less known principles is [command-query separation (CQS)][2].
 As introduced CQS applied to methods, but over time it was also applied for application architecture.
 In this post I'd cover the former case.

 The idea behind the CQS is to divide methods into following categories:

-- **Queries**, which examines object's state, returns value and do not cause side effects.
+- **Queries**, which examines systen's state, returns value and do not cause side effects.
 - **Commands**, which changes the state of a system (world) but do not return a value.

 The idea is that we use queries to test object or system state while commands are used to